DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - So, after you've completed your primary attack chain, if you use your secondary attack quickly, you get a boost to your secondary attack's damage
 - You'll know you did it right if you see a VFX asset spinning under the player

+### Primary Attack Buff
+- All primary attack spells have been buffed a little bit
+- I tried to keep their time-to-kill about the same as each other

 [10-03 Item Spawning](<../Mechanics/10-03 Item Spawning.md>)

 # Maybe?